lino-framework/welfare/docs/specs/ledger.rst

     <span><b>Registriert</b> &#8594; [Entregistrieren]</span>

-Simple purchase invoices
+Simple incoming invoices
 ========================

-The demo database has two journals with **purchase invoices**, referenced as "REG" (for German *Rechnungseingang*) and SREG (*Sammelrechnungen*).
+The demo database has two journals with **incoming invoices**, referenced as "REG" (for German *Rechnungseingang*) and SREG (*Sammelrechnungen*).